How to identify WordPress plugins with clean code

 • Click “Browse the code”

-• Look for comments explaining what the code does
+• Look for comments that explain the main parts of the code

 Test for errors in real time